-(b) ensure that a fully executed copy of the document is delivered to the tenant within 21 days after it has been signed and delivered by the tenant, or, where that is not reasonably practicable in the circumstances, within such longer period as is so practicable.
+(b) ensure that a fully executed copy of the document is delivered to the tenant within 14 days after it has been signed and delivered by the tenant, or, where that is not reasonably practicable in the circumstances, within such longer period as is so practicable.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-(2) If an owner, or agent of an owner, fails to execute and deliver a copy of the document in accordance with subsection (1)(b), acceptance of rent by the owner, or agent of the owner, without reservation shall give to the document the same effect as if it had been fully executed.
+(2) If a lessor or a property manager of residential premises fails to execute and deliver a copy of the document in accordance with subsection (1)(b), acceptance of rent by the lessor or property manager without reservation shall give to the document the same effect as if it had been fully executed.

 [Section 54 amended by No. 59 of 1995 s.
-55.]
+55; No. 60 of 2011 s.
+51.]

-55. Cost of written agreement to be borne by owner
+55. Cost of written agreement to be borne by lessor

-Where an owner requires the execution of a written agreement or memorandum of an agreement the cost of its preparation shall be borne by the owner.
+Where a lessor requires the execution of a written residential tenancy agreement or a memorandum of a residential tenancy agreement, the cost of its preparation must be borne by the lessor.

+[Section 55 inserted by No. 60 of 2011 s.
+52.]

 56. Discrimination against tenants with children

 (1) A person shall not refuse, or cause any person to refuse, to grant a tenancy to any person on the ground that it is intended that a child should live in the premises.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

 (2) A person shall not —